#048: How to Teach Children Humility

-It was almost 2:30 pm, my 10-month-old should be getting up from his nap anytime soon while my toddler was overdue for his nap.
+One day about a year ago... it was almost 2:30 pm, my then 10-month-old was about to get up from his nap anytime soon while my 2.5-year-old toddler was overdue for his nap.

-My toddler, being the independent "big boy" but wanted to help mommy with her food pouches, insisted on pushing the applesauce down through the tube and into the pouches.
+My toddler, being the independent "big boy" but wanted to help mommy with her food pouches, insisted on pushing the applesauce down through the tube and into those disposable baby food pouches.

-As well intended as a toddler was, in my eyes he was slow, he was interrupting my workflow, he was in my way of getting things done fast.
+As well intended as my toddler was, in my eyes he was slow, he was interrupting my workflow, he was in my way of getting things done fast.

 Right then and there, I felt guilty.
-I felt convicted cause I had just written about being a kind mom the other day.
+I felt convicted.
+I felt like a terrible mom.

 Knowing I was in the wrong, there was only one thing I needed to do right now: